DCO build – Update 4: the RUNO-4!

 https://blog.thea.codes/the-design-of-the-juno-dco/#fnref:schmitt

-If you ever tried to tune an AS3340 oscillator, you’ll understand that the most difficult part is keeping the 4 or 6 VCOs in tune..Hence the need for a centralised digital control spread across all oscillators of the synth.
+If you ever tried to tune ONE AS3340 oscillator, you’ll understand that the most difficult part is keeping the 4 or 6 VCOs in tune with each other..Hence the need for a centralised digital control spread across all oscillators of the synth.

-The basic oscillator block here is an op-amp in integrator mode and it looks like this:
+The basic oscillator block here is an op-amp in integrator mode, so it is strictly analog, and it looks like this:

-In this configuration, the frequency is driven by a digital square oscillator, but one caveats is that some compensation voltage must be introduced, otherwise the amplitude of the signal will decrease as the frequency increases.
+One caveat of this op-amp configuration is that some compensation voltage must be introduced at the inverting input, otherwise the amplitude of the signal decreases as the frequency increases.

-So the trick would be to generate a DC voltage through a MCP4822 DAC that corresponds a frequency on one of the Arduino Digital Pin on a certain scale.
-Let’s hope an Arduino Nano will be fit for the job…
+So the trick would be to generate a DC voltages that correspond the frequencies on a certain scale.

 I opened my first GitHub repository to host my attempts to get some working code.
 So I tried to drive one DCO for the beginning.
 It’s far from perfect as the Ramp wave is not ideal, but it kinda works.
 I guess I will have to work on the scale of the ‘compensation voltage’.